locborgtus/mic/course/2_c/9_string.md

 Be rigorous about writing test cases.
 Test as much of the strange (corner) cases as possible.

-## Exercise 2
+## Project 2

 Complete a series of these exercises:

-* count the number of vowels, consonants
+* Count the number of vowels, consonants
 * Find the Frequency of Characters in a String
 * Remove Characters in String Except Alphabets (hint: alphabet characters are together)